alpha-omega-labs/openprotein/README.md

 # OpenProtein

-A PyTorch framework for tertiary protein structure prediction.
+This is a fork from openprotein, A PyTorch framework for tertiary protein structure prediction.

+# Additions to the OpenProtein
+- CASP7 dataset from [ProteinNet](https://github.com/aqlaboratory/proteinnet) is added.
+- A deep residual CNN architecture is added

 ![Alt text](examplemodelrun.png?raw=true "OpenProtein")

 ## Getting started
 To run this project, simply git clone the repository, install dependencies using `pipenv install` and then type `pipenv run python __main__.py` in the terminal to run the sample experiment: